Gerard O'Brien (judge): Trial and conviction

 In 2019, the Garda Síochána received formal complaints from six men about O'Brien relating to events from 1991 to 1997.
 Four complainants were students in the school where he taught and two knew O'Brien from his home town.
 He initially denied to Gardaí having had sexual contact any with the complainants, but later claimed he had consensual relations with three of them.
 He was charged in 2021 with one count of attempted rape and eight counts of sexual assault.

 The four-week trial presided over by Alexander Owens in the Central Criminal Court concluded on 22 December 2023.
 O'Brien pleaded not guilty.
 Five of the complainants said that they were sexually assaulted after waking up next to O'Brien and the sixth said that he was sexually assaulted in the toilet of a pub.
 A ten-person jury found O'Brien guilty of the nine charges.

 As a result of his conviction, O'Brien is on the sex offender register.
 He will be sentenced in March 2024.

-Following the trial, the Minister for Justice Helen McEntee said that she was consulting with the Attorney General Rossa Fanning on "the options open to the Government and the Oireachtas".
-One the complainants and several politicians made statements seeking his resignation.
+Following the trial, the Minister for Justice, Helen McEntee, said that she was consulting with Attorney General Rossa Fanning on "the options open to the Government and the Oireachtas".
+One of the complainants and several politicians made statements seeking his resignation.
 He later resigned.